 Moulin Rouge needs no introduction.
-Especially, if you’ve seen the award winning movie of the same name, starring Nicole Kidman and Ewan McGregor.
+Especially, if you’ve seen the award-winning movie of the same name, starring Nicole Kidman and Ewan McGregor.
 I’ve seen it three times because I used it in my class back then.
-The movie fascinated me, partly because my favourite colour is red.
+The movie fascinated me, partly because my favorite color is red.
 LOL 😀 Ok, well, because I’m an Ewan fan, that’s why. 😀

-I intended to visit Moulin Rouge at night, but I unintentionally found it in an hour I didn’t expect.
-No, I had no plan to watch the cabaret shows because I can’t afford it. 😀 It was already enough for me to stand outside and gaze at the big, red windmill on the roof that’s still spinning.
+I intended to visit Moulin Rouge at night, but I unexpectedly found it in an hour I didn’t expect.
+No, I had no plan to watch the cabaret shows because I can’t afford them.
+It was already enough for me to stand outside and gaze at the big, red windmill on the roof that was still spinning.

 It is the birthplace of “cancan” a French dance invented by the courtesans, to seduce their audience.

-It’s been standing there for more than hundred years.
+It’s been standing there for more than a hundred years.